aaroncampf/NeoNotes/README.md

 # NeoNotes

 A basic CRM application created for use at AJP Northwest by Aaron Campf.
 The goal of this application is to create a very lightweight CRM application that can export data to other applications.
-Maintainability and minimism are the primary focus of this application to ensure maximumn productivity with minimal overhead for entering data.
+Maintainability and minimize are the primary focus of this application to ensure maximum productivity with minimal overhead for entering data.

 ## Disclaimer